abpio/abp-commercial-docs/en/studio/quick-starts/layered-web-application.md

 ![abp-studio-quick-start-example-applications-in-solution-runner](images/abp-studio-quick-start-example-applications-in-solution-runner.png)

-> Notice that the application list can be different based on the options you've selected while creating the solution.

 You can run all the applications or start them one by one.
 To start an application, either click the *Play* icon near to the application or right-click and select the *Run* -> *Start* context menu item.

 I started the `Docker-Dependencies` and the `Acme.BookStore.Web` applications.
 The `Docker-Dependencies` is used to run the infrastructure service (e.g. Redis) in Docker.
 Start it first, so the web application can properly start.

+> Notice that the services running in docker-compose are exposed to your localhost.
+If any service in your localhost is already using the same port(s), you will get an error.
+In that case, stop your local services first.

 Once the `Acme.BookStore.Web` application started, you can right-click it and select the *Browse* command: